Dainky/Project-summaries/Jellyfin/README.md

 My Jellyfin is stil in its infant stages for a few reasons.
 One of the main reasons is that I've been running the server on a 500gb SSD I had laying around from an old PC.
 Movies take up a lot of space, so I've only been able to download a handfull before having to worry about space.
 But I'm just getting started with it, I'm eying some used Hardrives and when I get my hands on them, my server will start hosting hundreds of my favorite shows and movies.

+My Jellyfin server is accessible remotely through a secure reverse proxy using Caddy, rather than exposing the service directly to the internet.
+This allowed me and a few friends to stream our library externally while still keeping the server protected.

 ![Jelly12](Photos/Jelly2.png)